onurridvanoglu/nexus-repository-import-scripts/README.md

 Parameters:
 - `-k`: API key from Nexus Repository (required)
 - `-r`: Repository URL (modify according to your setup)

+The script will:
+- Verify if each package version exists
+- Skip existing packages
+- Upload only new packages
+- Show a summary of results

 ### npm Import
 First, login to your npm registry: